glenatelo/poeticscraper/README.md

 DISCLAIMER: The bot can be accessed by searching @PoeticScraper_bot on Telegram.
 However, do note that it can only run locally (on my laptop terminal) as of right now.

-**Note that scrapefm1.py is the piece of code that I created for my initial project idea (SCRAPPED), and it does not have any bearing on the current Poetic Scraper bot.**
+**Note that scrapefm1.py (in 'initial football manager idea' folder) is the piece of code that I created for my initial project idea (SCRAPPED), and it does not have any bearing on the current Poetic Scraper bot.**